Health Care Reform Enrollment In California

 Because of the Corona virus outbreak, Covered CA has reopened the enrollment period in California.
 Anyone that does not have health insurance may now enroll and get a health plan.

 This new enrollment period will last until June 30th.

 Be careful if you rush off to enroll somewhere else.
-Only a few of the insurance companies will let you enroll directly with them.
-The limited number that will let you apply directly with them will change as time goes on.
+Not all insurance companies will let you enroll directly with them.
+The limited number that will let you apply directly with will change as time goes on.
 But for now, it is better that you ask us about the insurance company you want to enroll with.

 Before you choose a plan, A MUST READ is our blog post “California Open Enrollment 2020” to find out what’s changed and how to tackle the decision about getting a new health plan.